Parkinson's disease: Braak's

 In 2002, Heiko Braak and colleagues proposed that PD begins outside the brain and is triggered by a "neuroinvasion" of some unknown pathogen.
 The pathogen enters through the nasal cavity and is swallowed into the digestive tract, initiating Lewy pathology in both areas.
 This alpha-synuclein pathology may then travel from the gut to the central nervous system through the vagus nerve.
-This theory could explain the presence of Lewy pathology in both the enteric nervous system and olfactory tract neurons, as well as clinical symptoms such as loss of smell and gastrointestinal problems.
+This hypothesis could explain the presence of Lewy pathology in both the enteric nervous system and olfactory tract neurons, as well as clinical symptoms such as loss of smell and gastrointestinal problems.
 Environmental toxicants ingested in a similar manner might also trigger PD.

 Risk factors

-As 90% of PD cases are idiopathic, the identification of the risk factors that may influence disease progression or severity is critical.
+As 90% of PD cases are idiopathic, of an unknown cause, the identification of the risk factors that may influence disease progression or severity is critical.
 The most significant risk factor in developing PD is age, with a prevalence of 1% in those over 65 and around 4.3% in those over 85.
-Traumatic brain injury significantly increases PD risk, especially if recent.
-Dairy consumption correlates with a higher risk, possibly due to contaminants such as heptachlor epoxide.
-Although the connection is unclear, melanoma diagnosis is associated with a roughly 45% risk increase.
-Also, an association was found between methamphetamine use and PD risk.
+Traumatic brain injury significantly increases PD risk.
+Consumption of milk and dairy products but not fermented milk and cheese is associated with a higher PD risk.
+Explanations such as environmental contamination of milk have been proposed.
+Individuals with PD have a higher risk of developing melanoma, with shared risk factors and some common clinical features.
+Also, an association was found between methamphetamine use and increased PD risk.

-Behavioral and psychological factors have also been associated with risk of Parkinson's disease.
-For example, a large study found that adults who reported being lonely had a greater risk of developing Parkinson's disease over a 15 years of follow-up.
-Similarly, a meta-analysis found that neuroticism was associated with higher risk of incident Parkinson's disease.

 Protective factors

 Although no compounds or activities have been mechanistically established as neuroprotective for PD, several factors have been found to be associated with a decreased risk.
+Exercise and diets rich in fruits, vegetables, whole grains, and fish are protective factors associated with lower risk of PD.

-Tobacco use and smoking are strongly associated with a decreased risk, reducing the chance of developing PD by up to 70%.
+Consumption of caffeine as an ingredient of coffee or tea is strongly associated with neuroprotection.
+Tobacco use and smoking are strongly associated with decreased risk, but it is unclear whether this results from a neuroprotective effect or reverse causation.
 Various tobacco and smoke components have been hypothesized to be neuroprotective, including nicotine, carbon monoxide, and monoamine oxidase B inhibitors.
-Consumption of caffeine as an ingredient of coffee or tea is also strongly associated with neuroprotection.

 Although findings have varied, usage of nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen may be neuroprotective.
 Calcium channel blockers may also have a protective effect, with a 22% risk reduction reported.
 Higher blood concentrations of urate—a potent antioxidant—have been proposed to be neuroprotective.
-Although longitudinal studies observe a slight decrease in PD risk among those who consume alcohol—possibly due to alcohol's urate-increasing effect—alcohol abuse may increase risk.
+Alcohol consumption has been suggested to be associated with PD risk, but there is no clear relationship between alcohol consumption and PD.